jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 * Tests that exercise entire operational scenarios rather than a single behavior.
 * Tests that don't test anything.
 That is, they are false positives.
 * Tests that are brittle.
 They exercise implementation and do not specify behavior.
 They are tests that start to fail when the code is refactored.
 * Tests that are complex.
-They have lots of Test Doubles, lots of assertions, etc. This is a reflection of problems with the implementation.
+They have lots of Test Doubles, lots of assertions, etc. This reflects problems with the implementation.
 Test complexity, ugliness, etc. is usually a reflection of implementation complexity, ugliness, etc.

 # References
 * Previous [blog references](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html#references)